 Naturally a Gestalt Intelligence is the place to start because they get a substantial +2 to Encryption even before looking at civics.
 Between Hive Mind and Machine Intelligence, the latter have far superior civics for Espionage both offensively and defensively.
-For the Machine Intelligence two civics stand out: Introspection and Static Research Analysis.
+Two civics stand out: Introspection and Static Research Analysis.

 Introspection stacks another point on to Encryption for a total of 3 at game start.
 This is incredibly strong as we will see later when we do the Relative Encryption math.